 We know two different layouts in multi-axial strain rosettes: planar and stacked.

 Select a strain rosette with planar layout, if you have problems with heat dissipation or you have critical accuracy and stability.
-Planar layout has each gage closer to the measuring surface and no interference in between.
+The planar layout has each gage closer to the measuring surface and no interference in between.

-The mounting of the strain gage is not a difficult task, if we follow suggested procedure.
+The mounting of the strain gage is not a difficult task if we follow the suggested procedure.
 Strain gages are fragile and can be damaged easily.

 For mounting a strain gage we need Illuminated magnifier, electrical grade Solder, rosin soldering flux, epoxy adhesive, cyanoacrylate adhesive, lacquer thinner, acetone or alcohol, masking tape, toothpicks, tweezers, awl, ruler, fine gauge tinned-copper lead wires and ohmmeter.